jdanders/hdl_build/README.md

 # Software Requirements

-This build system depends on Intel Quartus and Siemens Questa or Modelsim for synthesis and simulation.
+This build system depends on Intel Quartus, Siemens Questa or Modelsim, and Vivado xsim for synthesis and simulation.
 Other tools could be added.

 The tool commands (`vsim`, `quartus`, etc.) need to be in the path already.